galinj/MCMC-Notes/README.md

-# Markov Chain Monte Carlo Course Note
+# Markov Chain Monte Carlo Course Notes

-The goal is to write up notes from MCMC course I've taught on a few occasions.
+The goal is to write up notes from a Markov chain Monte Carlo course I've taught on a few occasions.
 The intendend audience consists of researchers new to MCMC theory and methods.
+Thus the foundations of MCMC will be emphasized, not necessarily the most cutting edge research methods.
+Updates will be irregular.

 * Monte Carlo
   * Introduction